protocollabs/maparo-std/README.md

 more.

 The server must response to each message - unique identified by the sequence number - exactly once.
-The server MUST not response multiple times to one sequence number.
+The server MUST NOT response multiple times to one sequence number.
 The client MUST NOT reuse the same sequence number again, the sequence number must always be incremented by the client at each transmission.